Upgrading Issues

 * DecimalSeparator and ArgumentSeparator.
 Use ucDefineSyntax for this instead.

-* Technically the uCalc Language Builder does not have "built-in" support for strings, or any kind of data type for that matter.
+* Technically the uCalc Language Builder (which is used by uCalc FMP) does not have "built-in" support for strings, or any kind of data type for that matter.
 Instead it allows you to define data types yourself.
-A library of common types from which to choose from is included in the DLL, so you don't have to start entirely from scratch.
+A library of common types from which to choose from is included in the DLL, some of which are declared in the header / include file for your compiler, so you don't have to start entirely from scratch.
 String types chosen in the include file for uCalc FMP (you can add to, remove, or rename them as needed), include: String (dynamic multi-byte ansi string; default), WideString (Unicode), LPCSTR (null-terminated), and FixedString (fixed length strings).
 You must specify an appropriate string type, especially for callback definitions.
 See the demo file for your compiler to see which kinds of string types are appropriate for your callback routines.

 * The single quote (') and double quote (") delimiters for string literals were hard-coded in version 2.0.
 Now, this syntax is defined in the include file, and can be changed either there, or during runtime.